 Caesar, Kings & a Manger

-In the Roman province of Judea, mysterious dignitaries from the East arrive with tales of that a star signals the birth of a great king.
-Neither Caesar nor Herod will brook any rivals.
+In the Roman province of Judea, mysterious dignitaries from the East arrive with tales of a star that heralds the birth of a great king.
+Neither Caesar nor Herod will tolerate any rivals.
 So brutal hordes are sent to slay all the infants in the region to make sure the usurper is eliminated.
 The thugs are thwarted, but only for a season.
 For the royal child is laid in a manger, and the wood of that manger foreshadows the wood of the cross.

 Caesar and Herod were bound to misunderstand Him.
 They climbed their way to the top, stepping on all who stood in their path.
 Jesus emptied himself and plunged to the bottom, from the glory of heaven to the squalor of a stable.
 Pharaohs and Caesars strained towards immortality.
 Yet He who was Immortal by nature embraced mortality.
 The great ones of the world exalted themselves.
 In the very act of being born, He humbled himself.